 The neck contains the fretboard where players press down on strings to create different notes and chords.
-The body houses the soundhole or pickups, depending on whether it’s an acoustic or an electric guitar.
+The body houses the soundhole or pickups, depending on whether it’s an acoustic or an electric guitars.

 In construction, a 6-string guitar usually has a set scale length, determined by the distance from the nut to the bridge.
 This scale length affects the guitar’s playability and tonal characteristics.

 6-string guitars offer a variety of playing techniques suitable for beginners and advanced players.
 Some common techniques include: